 Note: The full instructions are provided in the recipe card below.

-- Cool and Serve: Let it cool for 10 minutes before cutting and serving.
+- Let cool for 10 minutes before slicing and serving.

 Easy Sopa So'o